-We do not allow others to modify our fonts, but we are open to user requests and can customise our fonts for you for a reasonable fee.
+We do not allow others to modify our fonts, but we are open to user requests and can customise our fonts for a reasonable fee.
 Please contact us for details.

 The embedding of fonts in PDF documents is allowed.

 Fontfabric has more than 10 years of experience in designing custom type.
-Custom type may include modifications of our retail fonts, creation of different language versions of our fonts (Greek, Cyrillic, Arabic, etc.), or entirely new fonts made to fit your needs.
+This may include modifications of our retail fonts, the creation of different language versions (Greek, Cyrillic, Arabic, etc.), or entirely new fonts made to fit your needs.

 For more information please get in touch: firstname.lastname@example.org

-Since fonts are protected by copyright law and licence agreements, we canʼt modify other type foundriesʼ fonts.
+Since fonts are protected by copyright law and licence agreements, we cannot modify other type foundriesʼ fonts.
 In such cases please contact the copyright holder to request modifications.

 Can’t find the answer you’re looking for?
-Send us a shout to firstname.lastname@example.org and let’s talk.
+Send us a shout at email@example.com and let’s talk.